emberjs/website/source/guides/cookbook/contributing/participating_if_you_dont_know_ember.md

 ## Problem
-You are entirely or mostly new to Ember but wish to support the creation of this document.
+You are new to Ember, but want to help write the Cookbook.

 ## Solution
 Watch this project on Github.
-You'll be notified through your Github account as we move through phases of the project.
+Github will notify you as changes are made to the project, and you may find a place where you are able to help.

 ## Discussion
-The initial version of the Ember Cookbook will have a few phases.
-During the first phase you can suggest possible recipes by forking this project and submitting a pull request (See _Suggesting a Recipe_).
-During later phases we'll be asking for you help in proof reading and testing the recipes.
+The first version of the Ember Cookbook will be completed in a few phases.
+First, we will be accepting recipe suggestions.
+You can suggest a recipe by forking this repository and submitting a pull request (see _Suggesting a Recipe_).
+Once we have written recipes, we'll be asking for help to proofread and test them.

 See ["Watch a project"](http://help.github.com/be-social/) on Github for information on watching projects.